The estate is located in the municipality of Bad Dürkheim (Mittelhaardt area / Deutsche Weinstraße) in the German wine-growing region palatinate

 , Supply of rock flour, greening

-and intensification of the foliage care
+and intensifying the foliage care

-, The wines are vinified in 600-year-old vaulted cellars.
+, The wines are vinified in 600 year old vaulted cellars.
 The wines are usually spontaneous

 . grape juice